Chtho1y/Chtho1y/README.md

 Hi there!
 My name is Chtho1y.
 I’m an innovator, design hacker, programmer, and designer.
 I currently serve as the Partner and CEO of **WorldFlow Technology Limited**, and I'm also the founder of **NexusAI Infinite Unbounded Community** and the initiator of the **AGI Engage Organization**.
 Formerly a Computer Science student at Fudan University, I’m on a leave of absence to focus on entrepreneurship.

+> I'm an effective accelerationist, a believer in the AGI arrival—and yes, Cursor is my go-to coding weapon.

 ## 🔗 Contact Me

 [![X Badge](https://img.shields.io/badge/-agi%20engage-black?style=social&logo=x&logoColor=black&link=https%3A%2F%2Fx.com%2Fagi_engage)](https://x.com/agi_engage)